aaronpk/Meetable/README.md

 If you want your website to be visible even to logged-out users, make sure Vouch is configured with `publicAccess: true` to avoid sending back an error page when users are not logged in.

+All users created in this mode will be created as regular users.
+You'll need to manually configure specific accounts as admin accounts in the database after they log in.

 ### Permissions